standardsemiconductor/VELDT-getting-started/README.md

 mkPWM :: Bounded a => a -> PWM a
 mkPWM d = PWM (C.mkCounter minBound) d
 ```
 The PWM state consists of a counter and a value used to control the duty cycle.
-Additionally, our smart constructor takes an initial duty value, but it always sets the counter to the minimum bound.
 Also, note that we keep `PWM` polymorphic, just like our counter.
+Our smart constructor creates a PWM with an initial duty cycle and a counter with an initial value set to the minimum bound.

-Let's define and implement `setDuty` which will update the `duty` value and reset the counter.
+Let's define and implement `setDuty` which will update the `duty` cycle and reset the counter.
 ```haskell
 setDuty :: (Monoid w, Monad m, Bounded a) => a -> RWST r w (PWM a) m () setDuty d = do duty .= d zoom ctr $ C.set minBound
 ```
-We use the `.=` lens operator to update the `duty`.
-Then we use `zoom` to `set` the counter to its minimum bound.
+We use the `.=` lens operator to set the `duty` cycle, then we use `zoom` to `set` the counter to its minimum bound.
 We use `setDuty` to change the duty cycle of the PWM.
 For example, suppose we have `setDuty 25 :: RWST r w (PWM (Index 100)) m ()`, then the PWM will operate at 25% duty cycle.

 Finally, we tackle the `pwm` function.
 ```haskell